Why Most Techs Confuse Overload, Short & Ground Fault

 Now..
 If you would like, you are allowed to put in a lower rated breaker than the max so long as you don’t go below the MCA rating, because the breaker itself also needs to be able to handle the rated capacity.
 Just be aware that the lower you go the more likely you will be to have nuisance tripping.

-You can also install larger wire if you like, just be aware that in saome cases the equipment lugs may not be rated to hold / connect the larger wire.
+You can also install larger wire if you like, just be aware that in some cases the equipment lugs may not be rated to hold / connect the larger wire.
+Also keep in mind that you must also upsize the grounding conductor when arbitrarily upsizing the current carrying conductors.

 Finally, before you start leaving comments about what is written, please see the two videos below.
 If you watch these videos, read the referrence material and STILL think that what I’m saying is false in some way, feel free to join in the conversation.